When Did F1 Start?

 Drivers raced powerful, often very dangerous cars on circuits that were often just public roads closed off for the event.
 Different countries ran their own races, and rules were not always the same, though many used similar limits on engine size and car weight.

-The first Formula 1 seasons from 1950 onward showed a mix of older pre-war stars and new drivers.
+The first Formula 1 seasons from 1950 onward saw a mix of older pre-war stars and new drivers.
 Pre-war legends like Rudolf Caracciola, Manfred von Brauchitsch, and Tazio Nuvolari were reaching the ends of their careers, while new names like Alberto Ascari and Juan Manuel Fangio were starting to shine.

 From Pre-War Grand Prix to Formula 1